urbanairship/android-library/urbanairship-debug/README.md

 ```

 The debug library will automatically add a new launcher icon for the application with the app's icon,
-but the label will be `Urban Airship Debug`.
+but the label will be `Airship Debug`.
 The new launcher will navigate directly to the DebugActivity.

 ## Adding Screens